ruby/stringio/doc/stringio/stringio.md

 - [Kernel#puts][kernel#puts] writes given objects as strings, each followed by newline.

 You can "unshift" to the stream using these instance methods;
-each writes at the current position, without advancing the position, so that the written data is next to be read.
+each  writes _before_ the current position, and decrements the position so that the written data is next to be read.

 - #ungetbyte(byte): unshifts the given byte.